 Private Studio: We have a relationship with a private photography studio that is looking for interns to assist with photo finishing and editing.
 This is a great option for budding photographers to hone their skills and learn about the business.
 The studio focuses on in-house portraits and weddings.

 Archival: The second option is a new opportunity to intern with an organization that has a comprehensive political and social photographic archive dating back to the early 50's, comprising in excess of 400,000 images, documenting all aspects of Irish contemporary life.
 Interns are needed who want to gain hands-on work experience in a photography archive.
 This internship would suit students or recent graduates (particularly in Irish studies / Museum, archive or Heritage studies / Curatorial or Visual Arts), who require archiving experience or practical experience in a photographic or arts organization.
 By the end of the internship you will have experience of cataloging and digitizing the collection and will have had an introduction to curtain processes and to working within a dynamic arts organization.
+Questions?
+Click here

 IT internships are available in Software Product Development, IT Networking, Telecommunications, Web Development, E-Commerce/Marketing, and CRM Systems.
+Since IT internships are quite technical, companies require a minimum 8 week time commitment.
 Areas of work in these positions vary according to the needs of the organizations at the time.
+Questions?
+Click here

 Interns entering an internship in Finance/Accounting/Economics will have the chance to experience the financial operations of a bank or of a busy company dealing in the products and/or services sectors.
 Typical intern’s tasks include processing of purchase orders for payment, payroll duties, income audit and analysis, issuing of payments and processing of invoices.
+Questions?
+Click here

 Interns have the opportunity to work with marketing departments or firms in a wide range of areas.
 Interns can gain experience in a variety of aspects such as advertising, public relations, media planning, sales strategy and more.
 Interns will be able to work on specific projects, or be involved with long-term strategies.
+Questions?
+Click here

 "Thank you for all your support and help during my great time in Ireland!
 It was a great experience and after my move to the student's accommodation it was the best time of my life!
-The internship was also fantastic and I will miss Dublin and the beautiful Irish countryside!" -Katharina
+The internship was also fantastic and I will miss Dublin and the beautiful Irish countryside!" -Katharina, Marketing

 Interns can work in a variety of legal areas such as business law, family law, probate & wills, and property law.
 This is a great experience to learn about Ireland's Common Law system, and to become familiar with Irish legal practices.
 Interns may also be invited to attend court hearings on current cases.
 Most of the firms ELI interns work with are small to medium size and Irish.